zurimckee/zurimckee.github.io/README.md

 # projbyzuri
 **zuri's project website for jobs (in progress!!)**
 ***

 Hey I'm Zuri!
 This is where I'll be keeping all of my projects, and where I will document my progress and journey through comp sci!
 I'm also trying to get a website up, hence the work in progress.
 I'm also trying to make it look a little cooler so it's only boring looking right now. enjoy!
 ***

-*project summaries*
+-- *project summaries* --

-my projects are held in folders, here are what the names mean and what is in each respective folder.
+my projects are held in folders, here are what the names mean and what each project does

 **finalcodingprog** - uses a search engine to prompt the user for a song, album, or artist, then pulls from spotify a link to the song, track, or artist